 Part III of form INF 14 is used to declare total tax exempt health promotion costs borne or reimbursed during the calendar year within the limit (subsection 48 (55) of the Income Tax Act) and the number of employees to whom these expenses were covered or reimbursed during the calendar year.

-On 1 February 2019, the first declaration on the tax exempt health promotion costs covered or reimbursed in 2018 will be submitted.
+On 1 February 2019, the first declaration on the tax exempt health promotion costs covered or reimbursed in 2018 was submitted.
 The declaration form can be completed for the year.
 The data are declared in the fourth quarter declaration.

 A private limited company has paid for health promotion expenses within the tax exempt limit for 3 persons (Jüri, Mari, Karl) in the first quarter, 4 persons (Jüri, Mari, Karl, Siim) in the second quarter, 5 persons (Jüri, Mari, Karl, Siim, Kärt) in the third quarter and 2 persons (Jüri, Mari) in the fourth quarter.
 The fourth quarter form INF 14 declares the number of employees as 5 (Jüri, Mari, Karl, Siim, Kärt) because their expenses have been tax exempt during the year.